-Figure 16.
-Viewing the log

-3. After Dr.Web for Linux files are successfully uninstalled and all necessary changes are made to the system settings, the Uninstallation Wizard displays the final page notifying on successful operation results.
+- 2. After the uninstallation starts, a page with the progress bar opens.
+To view the log, click Details. - 3.
+After Dr.Web for Linux files are successfully uninstalled and all necessary changes are made to the system settings, the Uninstallation Wizard displays the final page notifying on successful operation results. - 4.
+To close the Uninstallation Wizard, click OK.

-Figure 17.
-The Uninstallation Wizard results

-4. To close the Uninstallation Wizard, click OK.

-Uninstalling from Command Line
+Uninstalling from the Command Line